Mauricio Lomonte: 2014–present: Success and rise to television with “De la Gran Escena”

 Mauricio Lomonte and Náyade Rivero in a greenscreen room, during a taping of De la Gran Escena on Cuban Institute of Radio and Television in 2020.

 In 2014, Lomonte gained further recognition and he achieved his definite promotion to television screen in the program called De la Gran Escena, when the previous host, Niro de la Rúa, left the program.
 Mauricio was accepted as a substitute for de la Rúa in that television program by its director, José Ramón Artigas.

 Lomonte also is a member to the Radio Rebelde staff, specifically the newscast Portada Rebelde.
 On television he was seen on the newscast Buenos Días and in specialized news broadcasting.
 His voice was frequently used on the program Cartelera until November, 2018; as well as audiovisual materials processed by the Dubbing Department of Cuban television.

 He has been the host for some national festivals as the Peasant Music Contest called Eduardo Saborit and he usually provides his voice to some different television commercials and other materials from Cuba and other countries.

 He currently works for Canal Habana and the ANSOC newscast, which broadcasts from Monday to Friday on Cubavisión.

 On Radio Progreso, Lomonte hosts the Aires de España program.
 It's directed by José María Rodríguez Alonso and in it, they cover the regions of Spain, its history, culture and people.

 Since 2011, he has been hosting SOS Planeta, a radio program that gives alerts about damage to the ecosystem and the danger they pose to biodiversity.
 It also covers other subjects related to art, philosophy, economy, history trivia and general knowledge.
 From this radio program, Lomonte also covers news and talks frequently about the COVID-19 pandemic, including the latest advances in related scientific investigations.
 The SOS Planeta program is broadcast by Radio Taíno, the FM of Cuba.

 Views on his profession

-To Mauricio Lomonte, locution is “to show yourself as you are, know how to reach those who will listen to you and above all, you have to be humble, simple and receptive, give your best and know how to reach your audience”.
+Lomonte has stated that to him locution is "to show yourself as you are, know how to reach those who will listen to you and above all, you have to be humble, simple and receptive, give your best and know how to reach your audience”.

 “I have always thought that the voice over, in addition to being an important specialty for the listener or viewer, also constitutes an art like acting.
 I say this because a well-pronounced news or comment reaches the listener or viewer right away”.